AnabelaLealCosta19/cosmic-match/README.md

 ### User Stories

-- **User 1** ... is a first time visitor of Cosmic Match
+- **User 1** ... is a first time-visitor of Cosmic Match
     - I want to be able to quickly start playing without having to create an account
     - I want to be able to choose a difficulty that seems adequate for my first try
     - I want to be able to review instructions on how to play the game
     - I want to be able to pause the game if an external distraction occurs
     - I want to be able to restart the game if I messed up (without having to wait until the time runs up)
-    - I want to be able to change my difficulty settings in case I noticed it's too easy/ to hard (without having to complete the game)
+    - I want to be able to change my difficulty settings in case I noticed it's too easy/too hard (without having to complete the game)
     - I want to be able to change my name in case it has a typo (without having to complete the game)
     - I want to notice easily when the time runs up
     - I want to have an overview of the current game like difficulty, time and flips without those details being too distracting